nmstreethran/notebook/system-notes.md

 ### Installing Zotero

 Download the tarball from Zotero's [download page](https://www.zotero.org/download/).
 Extract the contents and move them to a location of your choice, such as `/opt/zotero`.
 Open the terminal in this location and run `./set_launcher_icon` to update the `zotero.desktop` file for that location.
 Create a symlink for `zotero.desktop` by running `ln -s "$PWD/zotero.desktop" ~/.local/share/applications/` from the same location.
-All of these commands can be run in succession from the same terminal window, i.e., `nms@nms-notebook:~/opt/zotero`.
+All of these commands can be run in succession from the same terminal window, i.e. `nms@nms-notebook:~/opt/zotero`.

 ***Note:*** If using a custom icon theme, replace the absolute path for the icon with `zotero` in `./set_launcher_icon` prior to running it.